ubports/docs.ubports.com/porting/running-ut.rst

 Running Ubuntu Touch
 ====================

 Now that you're logged in, there are a few more steps before Ubuntu Touch will be fully functional on your device.
+Below we explain
+    * how to create the necessary udev rules that will allow Ubuntu Touch software to access your hardware
+    * how to adjust the display settings to fit your device

+When you have successfully completed the steps on this page you are ready to incorporate these (and other necessary settings) into your build.
+This is explained in the section on Additional device configuration.

 Make / writable
 ----------------